-Surf brands are open all season.
-They can be found anywhere – inside surf shops, street stores, local surf spots, shopping malls, and online retail shops.
-Their line includes boardshorts, surfing gears, wetsuits, apparel, footwear, watches, and surfing accessories.
+Surf brands can be found anywhere – inside surf shops, street stores, local surf spots, shopping malls, and online retail shops.
+The best surf brand’s product lines are ever increasing and include boardshorts, wetsuits, apparel, footwear, watches, and surfing accessories.

-Surf brands only show that there is more to surfing than just surfboards.
-Riders love to look like pro surfers – to make them feel like they belong.
-It doesn’t matter whether they can conquer the biggest of waves – they’ve been conquered by surf fashion.
+There is more to surfing than just surfboards.
+Riders love to look like pro surfers – it doesn’t matter whether they can conquer the biggest of waves – they’ve been conquered by surf fashion.

 The market has hundreds of surf brands.
-Some of which operate on a global scale with offices internationally and flagship stores in key surf cities.
-Others are simply new surf insignias that are popping up that boast about new solutions, designs, and approaches.
+Some operate on a global scale with international offices and flagship stores in key surf towns.
+Others are simply new surf insignias popping up that boast about new solutions, designs, and approaches.

-With all that being said, here are the best surf brands that have survived, remained, and are continuing to provide the best surf items.
+With all that being said, the best surf brands have survived, remained, and continue to provide the best surf items.